 It’s official: everyone is panicking about the new coronavirus, COVID-19.
 This is despite assertions from government agencies and experts that the general risk to the public is low and assurance from doctors that the majority of people who contract the virus have very mild symptoms.

 Of course, certain people are more vulnerable than others.
-The World Health Organization says the very elderly and those with pre-existing health conditions are at the greatest risk of becoming seriously ill with the virus.
-When it comes to pregnant women, the official word from the Centers for Disease Control and Prevention (CDC) is that expectant moms "seem to have the same risk as adults who are not pregnant."
-Still, CDC hedges a bit, noting that changes in pregnant women's bodies may make them more susceptible to some infections, including viral respiratory infections.
+The World Health Organization says older people and those with pre-existing health conditions are at the greatest risk of becoming seriously ill with the virus.
+When it comes to pregnant women, the Centers for Disease Control and Prevention (CDC) clarified this week that expectant moms "might be at an increased risk for severe illness from COVID-19" compared with women who are not pregnant.

 There's been a dearth of information from published scientific reports about the susceptibility of pregnant women to the new coronavirus.